 I have discussed Glycine before HERE

-Athletes can protect their joints against wear and injury by supplementation with about 10 grams of glycine per day.
-The same regime can accelerate the healing of injured joints.
-These expectations are expressed by Spanish researchers in an in vitro study published in Amino Acids.
+All Athletes including masters can protect their joints against the usual wear and injury by supplementation with around 10 grams of supplemental glycine per day.
+This very same regime can accelerate the healing of injured joints too.
+These expectations were expressed by researchers in an in vitro study that was published in Amino Acids.

-The researchers experimented with chondrocytes.
-These are the cells that you find in cartilage.
-Chondrocytes produce type-2 collagen, the most important collagen type in cartilage structures.
+The supplement researchers experimented with thinsg called chondrocytes.
+These are the small internal cells that you find in our cartilage.
+Chondrocytes produce the strong type-2 collagen, the most important collagen type in all cartilage structures.

-When the researchers exposed their cells to various amino acids at a concentration that is a factor of 3 above the concentration that you find in average people’s blood, especially glycine stimulated the growth of type-2 collagen.
+When the supplement researchers exposed the cells to numerous amino acids at a concentration that is a large factor of 3 above the concentration that you would find in everyday athletes’s blood, especially glycine stimulated the growth of that elusive type-2 collagen.

-In another experiment, the researchers exposed their chondrocytes to different concentrations of amino acids for 15 days.
-Proline maximally stimulated the production of type-2 collagen at a concentration that can still be found in average people.
-The concentration of lysine that stimulated collagen production maximally was just above it.
+In another experiment carried out, these researchers also exposed their chondrocytes to different amounts of amino acids for 15 days.
+Proline managed to maximally stimulated the production of type-2 collagen at a concentration that can be found in the everyday average athlete.
+The concentration of lysine that also stimulated collagen production maximally was just above that.

-The maximal stimulation of the production of collagen by glycine outperformed the effects of proline and lysine.
-However, this required a concentration that can only be achieved in practice by supplementing with doses of 10 grams of glycine per day.
+This level of maximal stimulation of the production of collagen made by glycine outperformed the effects of both proline and lysine.
+However, this required a very large amount that can only be realistically achieved by using supplements of 10 grams of glycine per day.
 Or higher.

-“An important key to understanding these results is the fact that glycine, the most necessary amino acid for collagen synthesis, is highly essential so it must necessarily be incorporated into the diet as a nutritional supplement”, write the researchers.
-“This need is general in all animals from approximately 30 kg of body mass and increases with body weight.”
+“The important aspect to understanding with these results is the fact that glycine, is the most required amino acid for collagen synthesis, it is highly essential so it must necessarily be added into the diet of athletes as a supplement”, write the researchers.

-“In a 70-kg human being, this glycine deficiency is approximately 10 grams daily – probably the highest of the essential amino acids, according to our previous results.”
+“In the average 70-kg human being, the glycine deficiency is approx 10 grams daily – probably the highest of all the essential amino acids, according to our previous results.”

-“Increasing glycine in the diet could be a possible way of contributing to fight and prevention of osteoarthritis to improve cartilage regeneration by means of enhancing collagen synthesis”, write the researchers.
-“It may be that the deficiencies mentioned above are not the only cause, but it is certainly a feasible place to start.”
+“Increasing supplemental glycine levels in the diet could be a viable way of contributing to fight and prevent cases of osteoarthritis to improve our cartilage regeneration by means of enhancing internal collagen synthesis”, write the researchers.
+“It may be that the deficiencies mentioned above are of course not the only cause, but it is certainly a feasible place to start.”

-“To this end our results suggest a viable strategy through increasing the amounts of these amino acids (glycine especially) in the diet.”
+“To this our results suggest a viable supplemental strategy through increasing the amounts of these amino acids (glycine especially) in the diet.”